 London, Ontario N6A 5C1

-The Master of Science in Interdisciplinary Medical Sciences is a one-year (3 terms, beginning in May) course-based Master’s program that will augment a students’ discipline-specific undergraduate science, biomedical, or health sciences degree with an in-depth, advanced skill set that will enhance the students’ research literacy.
-Graduates of the program will be able to apply their skills and knowledge in a variety of settings, including graduate and professional education, as well as in different roles in government, not-for-profit, and private sectors.
+The Master of Science in Interdisciplinary Medical Sciences is a one-year (3 terms, beginning in May) course-based Master’s program that augments a students’ discipline-specific undergraduate science, biomedical, or health sciences degree with an in-depth, advanced skill set to enhance students’ research literacy.
+Graduates of the program apply their skills and knowledge in a variety of settings, including graduate and professional education, as well as in different roles in government, not-for-profit, and private sectors.

 - 3 Terms